 Whether you’re heading out on the highway for a long road trip vacation or just driving close to home, there are some really useful apps for driving.
 You never know when that extra bit of insight or a useful tool will come in handy.
 These driving apps are among the best for being prepared, making the drive more fun and safe, and handling a broad range of driving maladies.
 I also cover the best apps for road trip planning.

 What’s worse than your car breaking down on the road?
 Try breaking down at night, during a snowstorm, without cellphone reception.
 Fortunately, whatever your scenario, both the iPhone and Android markets now offer a host of apps that can get you through any behind-the-wheel emergency.
-Many apps contain useful information that can save you in a pinch, even without access to your data network.
+Many apps contain useful information that can save you in a pinch, even without access to your data network or phone service.

 Your Insurance Company’s App